pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/insights/import.md

 Since these are just normal Pulumi programs, you can configure and run them on your own including with your own backends.

-Cloud Import programs are written in Go and require and Go 1.19+ to be installed on your system in addition the the Pulumi CLI.
+Cloud Import programs are written in Go and require and Go 1.19+ to be installed on your system in addition to the Pulumi CLI.

 ### AWS